the-events-calendar/event-tickets/readme.txt

 * Fix - Added check to see if log directory is readable before listing logs within it (thank you @rodrigochallengeday-org and @richmondmom for reporting this) [86091]
 * Tweak - RSVP non attendance email filters names are now unique (thanks to solwebsolutions for reporting this!)
 [74412]
 * Tweak - Include full event start and end date in Tickets Email (thank you @pagan11460 for the suggestion!)
 [73885]
 * Tweak - Improve performance of the addition of the "Attendees" row action link in wp-admin list tables (props to pixeldesigns for reporting this!)
 [72126]
+* Tweak - Changed views: `tickets/email.php`, `tickets/orders-link.php`, `tickets/orders-rsvp.php`, and `tickets/rsvp.php`

 = [4.5.4] 2017-08-24 =